tsunamishadow/bonusheroes/predictions.md

 My pick is on **Fnatic**

 ## Players
-Okay, after nearly a week of research, watching games, watching pubgames, acquiring opinions and trying to watch secret practice matches I've concluded one this.
+Okay, after nearly a week of research, watching games, watching pubgames, acquiring opinions and trying to watch secret practice matches I've concluded this.
 *This category is impossible to get completely correct.*
 In fact the last couple of times people have predicted players, even from people in the know, out of the 10 categories people have got an average of 0.1 of them correct.
 So here's my strategy: **Pick this category entirely at random**